oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ## Programmatic API

-Besides `tzGen` CLI tool it is also possible to provide contract specification and generate LIGO contract code using programmatic API.
-The combinators API let you define the contract specification and then call `generate()` method to generate contract code.
+Besides the `tzGen` CLI tool, it is also possible to provide the contract specification and generate the LIGO contract code using programmatic API.
+The combinator API lets you define the contract specification and then call `generate()` method to generate the contract code.

-### Implementation Combinator
+### Implementation Combinators

-First, you need to start with choosing token kind starting with `Implementation` combinator that has the following selectors:
+First, you need to choose a token kind by selecting one of three `Implementation`
+combinators:

 * `nft()` implement NFT FA2 contract.
 * `fungible()` implement a single fungible token FA2 contract.
 * `multiFungible()` implement multiple fungible tokens FA2 contract.

-### Contract Admin Combinator
+### Contract Admin Combinators

 * `withNoAdmin()` contract does not have an admin.
 * `withSimpleAdmin()` contract has a single admin.